Using LINQ and Lambda Expressions to Simplify Your C# Code

 Let’s say we have a Student class that stores the student’s name and exam result.

-In the Main function, you can create an array of students.
+function, you can create an array of students.

 Now, you can start being creative with LINQ and Lambda.
 Remember to think in terms of SQL first before crafting your LINQ codes.